minprog/webprogrammeren/Project/20 Plan/10 Proposal.md

 # Projectvoorstel

-You'll spend the first **day** building a proposal document.
+You'll spend the first few days building a proposal document.
 This document should connect the functional design of your project (what does it do?) to a problem in the real world.
 Below, we list all required aspects of your proposal document.

 ## Getting started